 I knew we needed to move away from traditional SQL databases for primary data storage.
 I considered using a distributed "NoSQL" database system such as MongoDB, Hadoop, or Google's Big Table.
-In the end I decided to develop my own data storage system, based on Unix files and directories.
+In the end I decided to develop my own data storage system, based on Unix files.
 Reasons for this include:

 The first plan was to use the Amazon cloud: EC2 (computing) and S3 (storage).
 In June 2015 I began working on this with an undergrad student, Kevin Luong.
 We spent several months on this and got quite far along.
 But in the end we abandoned it for several reasons:

 Next I considered using the UC Berkeley "Research Cluster".
 But it was more expensive than Amazon, and had limited capacity.

 Around this time - late 2015 - I had a chat with my friend and collaborator Bruce Allen, a brilliant physicist who runs the Albert Einstein Institute for Gravitational Physics (AEI) in Hannover, Germany.
 He also likes to build and experiment with computer systems.
 He created the Einstein@Home project, and contributed lots of code to BOINC during its early development.

 Bruce built a huge computing cluster at AEI called Atlas.
 Atlas has thousands of compute nodes and lots of high-performance storage.
 It uses standard cluster software like NFS and Luster (for storage) and Condor (for job processing).
 When I told Bruce about my issues with Nebula, he immediately offered to let me use Atlas for it.
 His only condition was that we credit Atlas's contribution in our announcement of the discovery of ET.